noctherion/DEFI-Lending-Platform/README.md

 __Explanation:__

-The contract keeps track of user balances (balances), borrowed amounts (borrowedAmounts), collateral amounts (collateral), and user-specific interest rates (interestRates).
+The contract keeps track of user balances (balances), borrowed amounts (borrowedAmounts), collateral amounts (collateral), and user-specific interest rates (interestRates):

  - Users can deposit funds into their accounts using the deposit function.
  - Users can borrow funds against their collateral using the borrow function.
 The maximum amount that can be borrowed is limited to 75% of the user's collateral.